sosuisen/jukdoc-ee/README.md

 ```
 The metadata section is divided into three parts by colons (`:`).
 - The first part is the ID of this block, called the **position_tag**.
-- The second part is a human-readable name indicating where this basic block belongs, called the **position_name**.
+- The second part is a human-readable name indicating where this block belongs, called the **position_name**.
 - The third part is the title of that section, called the **section_title**.

 The **position_tag** (or positionTag) is frequently used in Jukdoc to reference blocks.
 It is made up of four parts separated by _, labeled as h1, h2, h3, and p.
 Each label is followed by a three-digit number starting from 000; a value of 000 indicates that this label is not present.